Richard McGowan

 McGowan was a key figure in the development of modern outdoor gear, and was the first employee of Recreation Equipment Incorporated (REI).
 In the 1960s and early 1970s he owned a group of stores in the northwest that sold climbing and ski gear named The Alpine Hut.
 He was managing partner of the outfitter Mountain Travel from 1976 to 1992.
-He left the firm after the merger that created industry leader Mountain Travel Sobek.
+He left the firm after the merger that created Mountain Travel Sobek.